-Some of the inherent estimates and assumptions used in determining fair value of the Company's reporting unit are outside the control of management, including interest rates, tax rates, credit ratings and industry growth.
-Given the current COVID-19 global pandemic and the uncertainties regarding the financial potential impact on the Company's business, there can be no assurance that the Company's estimates and assumptions regarding the impact of COVID-19 and the recovery period made for purposes of the goodwill impairment testing performed will prove to be accurate predictions of the future.
-While the Company believes it has made reasonable estimates and assumptions to calculate the fair values of its reporting unit, it is possible changes could occur.
-As for the Company's reporting unit, if in future years, the reporting unit's actual results are not consistent with the Company's estimates and assumptions used to calculate fair value, the Company may be required to recognize material impairments to goodwill.
-The Company will continue to monitor its reporting unit for any triggering events or other signs of impairment.
-The Company may be required to perform additional impairment testing based on changes in the economic environment, disruptions to the Company's business, significant declines in operating results of the Company's reporting unit, further sustained deterioration of the Company's market capitalization, and other factors, which could result in impairment charges in the future.
-Although management cannot predict when improvements in macroeconomic conditions will occur, if consumer confidence and consumer spending decline significantly in the future or the market capitalization deteriorates significantly from current levels, it is reasonably likely the Company will be required to record impairment charges in the future that could be material to the Company's consolidated balance sheet or results of operations.
+Some of the inherent estimates and assumptions used in determining fair value of our reporting unit are outside the control of management, including interest rates, tax rates, credit ratings and industry growth.
+Given the current COVID-19 global pandemic and the uncertainties regarding the financial potential impact on our business, there can be no assurance that our estimates and assumptions regarding the impact of COVID-19 and the recovery period made for purposes of the goodwill impairment testing performed will prove to be accurate predictions of the future.
+While we believe we have made reasonable estimates and assumptions to calculate the fair values of our reporting unit, it is possible changes could occur.
+As for our reporting unit, if in future years, the reporting unit's actual results are not consistent with our estimates and assumptions used to calculate fair value, we may be required to recognize material impairments to goodwill.
+We will continue to monitor its reporting unit for any triggering events or other signs of impairment.
+We may be required to perform additional impairment testing based on changes in the economic environment, disruptions to our business, significant declines in operating results of our reporting unit, further sustained deterioration of our market capitalization, and other factors, which could result in impairment charges in the future.
+Although management cannot predict when improvements in macroeconomic conditions will occur, if consumer confidence and consumer spending decline significantly in the future that could be material to our consolidated balance sheet or results of operations.